Taransay (yacht)

 Taransay is a 39-meter luxury motor yacht built by the Italian shipyard Rossinavi.
 Delivered in 2015, Taransay is a modern replica of a 1930 yacht of the same name.

-Taransay's exterior styling was done by Rossinavi and STB Italia.
+Taransays exterior styling was done by Rossinavi and STB Italia.
 Its interior was designed by Tassin Design.

 Taransay is the namesake of the Scottish island in the Outer Hebrides.

 History

 In 2013, the German owner of a old motor yacht built in 1930 decided to reproduce it with modern technology.
 It yacht was designed by GL Watso, then redesigned by Tassin Design company.

 Launched by shipyard Rossinavi in Viareggio in April 2015, Taransay left for its first cruise just two months after.
 At the 2015 Monaco Yacht Show that September, Taransay received the prestigious Monaco Award for its originality and distinction.

 Taransay can accommodate 10 guests in 5 cabins (master suite, 1 double cabin and 3 twin cabins) and 7 crew.

-Powered by 2 Caterpillar (C18 Acert) 803 hp diesel engines and propelled by twin screws, Taransay can cruise at 12 knots and make 14 knotss.
+Powered by 2 Caterpillar (C18 Acert) 803 hp diesel engines and propelled by twin screws, Taransay can cruise at 12 knots and make 14 knots.